Behaviour and Welfare

 Reward charts and report cards are also used when necessary.

 External agencies, including BSS and EPS might become involved at other times.
+Children being monitored by BSS will often have their own de-escalation plan.
+All staff follow this for consistency of approach.

 For more serious incidents the head teacher or assistant head teachers will become involved.